 I have read and understand this information on the purposes and uses of information that is verified and consent to the release of information for these purposes and uses.

-lame of Applicant or Tenant (Print)
+Name of Applicant or Tenant (Print)

-ignature of Applicant or Tenant & Date

-have read and understand the purpose of this consent and its ises and I understand that misuse of this consent can lead to ersonal penalties to me.
+I have read and understand the purpose of this consent and its uses and I understand that misuse of this consent can lead to personal penalties to me.

-lame of Project Owner or his/her representative

-itle